-- The independent valuation firm prepares the valuations and the supporting analysis. - The Investment Committee of the Board of Directors reviews the valuations and supporting analyses, prior to approving the valuations.
+- The independent valuation firm prepares the valuations and the supporting analysis - The valuation report is reviewed and approved by senior management. - The Audit Committee of the Board of Directors reviews the supporting analysis and accepts the valuations

-G. Financing Notes Receivable - Financing notes receivable are presented at face value plus accrued interest receivable and deferred loan origination fees and net of related direct loan origination costs.
-The financing note receivable is discussed more fully in Note 5.

-H. Accounts Receivable - Accounts receivable are presented at face value net of an allowance for doubtful accounts.
+- G. Financing Notes Receivable Financing notes receivable are presented at face value plus accrued interest receivable and deferred loan origination fees and net of related direct loan origination costs.
+The financing note receivable is discussed more fully in Note 5. - H. Accounts Receivable Accounts receivable are presented at face value net of an allowance for doubtful accounts.
 Accounts are considered past due based on the terms of sale with the customers.
 The Company reviews accounts for collectibility based on an analysis of specific outstanding receivables, current economic conditions and past collection experience.
-At March 31, 2014 and March 31, 2013, Management determined that an allowance for doubtful accounts related to our leases was not required.
-Lease payments by our tenants, as discussed within Note 4, have remained timely and without lapse.

-I. Derivative Instruments and Hedging Activities - FASB ASC 815, Derivatives and Hedging ("ASC 815"), provides the disclosure requirements for derivatives and hedging activities with the intent to provide users of financial statements with an enhanced understanding of: (a) how and why an entity uses derivative instruments, (b) how the entity accounts for derivative instruments and related hedged items, and (c) how derivative instruments and related hedged items affect an entity's financial performance, and cash flows.
+At June 30, 2014 and June 30, 2013, Management determined that an allowance for doubtful accounts related to our leases was not required.
+Lease payments by our tenants, as discussed within Note 4, have remained timely and without lapse. - I. Derivative Instruments and Hedging Activities FASB ASC 815, Derivatives and Hedging ("ASC 815"), provides the disclosure requirements for derivatives and hedging activities with the intent to provide users of financial statements with an enhanced understanding of: (a) how and why an entity uses derivative instruments, (b) how the entity accounts for derivative instruments and related hedged items, and (c) how derivative instruments and related hedged items affect an entity's financial performance, and cash flows.
 Further, qualitative disclosures are required that explain the Company's objectives and strategies for using derivatives, as well as quantitative disclosures about the fair value of and gains and losses on derivative instruments, and disclosures about credit-risk-related contingent features in derivative instruments.
 Accordingly, the Company's derivative assets and liabilities are presented on a gross basis.